 David has a MBA from Manchester Business School and a MA in Sports History from De Montfort University.

-John is CEO of the LINK Scheme, the UK's cash machine network and Link Scheme Holdings Ltd. He is a member of the Payment Systems Regulator’s Panel and the LINK Scheme’s Consumer Council.
+John is CEO of the LINK Scheme, the UK's cash machine network and Link Scheme Holdings Ltd. He is also a member of LINK’s Consumer Council and a Non-Executive Director and Chair of the Risk Committee of MedCo, the medical report system.
 Previous roles include member of the UK Executive Board of Capgemini Consulting, as lead for the Department for Work and Pensions advisory business, plus a number of major local government transformations.
 His early career was with Gemini Consulting’s financial services strategy practice and Lloyds Bank.
 John has a first degree in Materials Science from Keble College, Oxford and an MBA with Distinction from London Business School.
 He is also an Associate of the Chartered Institute of Bankers.

-The Board has an Audit Committee, chaired by Liz Richards, a Risk Committee chaired by John Gill and a Remuneration and Nominations Committee, chaired by Lord Hunt.
+The Board has an Audit Committee, chaired by David Rigney, a Risk Committee chaired by John Gill and a Remuneration and Nominations Committee, chaired by Lord Hunt.